 - a dramatic reduction in the presence of invasive non-native Ravenna Grass with over 1,400 plants removed by hand

 - the reestablishment of Yerba Mansa in the area through live planting

 - a resurgence of other native plants in the absence of invasive competitors

 - reseeding over 8,000 sq. ft. of native grasses and medicinal forbs to increase biodiversity

 - the collection of baseline GIS data for long-term ecological monitoring

-- the establishment of a collaborative community project that had over 1300 hours of volunteer service in the Bosque during its first 3 years
+- the establishment of a collaborative community project that has nearly 2,000 hours of volunteer service in the Bosque during its first 4 years

-- launching the youth-created Plants of the Middle Rio Grande Bosque Field Guide project to provide ethnobotanical research opportunities for kids and the creation of a free and fully searchable field guide for Bosque hikers available online and via a mobile phone app
+- engaging over 100 students in our Plants of the Middle Rio Grande Bosque Field Guide project providing ethnobotanical research opportunities for schools and the creation of a free and fully searchable field guide for Bosque hikers available online and via a mobile phone app

 - ongoing educational outreach about the importance of robust native plant populations for healthy habitat